wesleyegberto/java-new-features/java-21/README.md

   * embedded expression
     * an embedded expression can perform any Java expression (access variable, arithmetic operation, call method and fields, another template expression)
     * the embedded expressions are evaluated from left to right
-    * double-quote character doesn't need to be espaced inside an embedded expression
+    * double-quote character doesn't need to be escaped inside an embedded expression
       * `STR."The file exists: \{file.exists() ? "yes" : "no"}"`
     * the embedded expression can be spread over multiples lines without introducing newlines
       * the expression is interpolated in the same line from `\` character